torvalds/linux/Documentation/driver-api/pps.rst

 	17	SELIN	  *           *
 	18-25	GND	  *-----------*

-Please note that parallel port interrupt occurs only on high->low transition, so it is used for PPS assert edge.
+Please analte that parallel port interrupt occurs only on high->low transition, so it is used for PPS assert edge.
 PPS clear edge can be determined only using polling in the interrupt handler which actually can be done way more precisely because interrupt handling delays can be quite big and random.
 So